Entering Finland is a breeze and you'll experience no problems if your papers are in order.

 Generally not required for stays of up to 90 days; some nationalities will need a Schengen visa.

-A valid passport or EU identity card is required to enter Finland.
 Most Western nationals don’t need a tourist visa for stays of less than three months.
 South Africans, Indians and Chinese, however, are among those who need a Schengen visa.
-For more information, contact the nearest Finnish embassy or consulate, or check the website www.formin.finland.fi.
+For more information, contact the nearest Finnish embassy or consulate, or check the website https://um.fi/entering-finland.